danbz/aesthetic-programming/1-gettingstarted/Readme.md

 Indeed, Hello World program has a long history in computing, especially introduce to novice programmers to a programming language and making sure things are running.
 Geoff Cox and Duncan Shingleton created a codework project called *hallo welt! (hello world!)*, showcasing and looping more than 100 hello world programs written in different programming languages. [ref:http://www.anti-thesis.net/hello-world-60/] Although all programs are just written with few lines of code, the idea of the project is to combine both human and machine languages in real-time into a multilingual machinic confusion of tongues, performing the code in real-time as it relates to the act of free speaking.
 When we examine line 4 `print("hello world");`, we roughly understand because it is also considered as human language: to 'print' the text 'hello world' on the console area.
 This line of code is also a command, instructing the web browser to act/perform through software and hardware according to what it is said/written.
 "It is both a computer-readable notation of logic and a representation of this process, both script and performance; and in this sense it is like spoken words" as Cox reminds us (ref p.3).

-## 1.3.1 The sample code: getting started
+## 1.3.1 Reading the reference guide

 To further explain the remaining parts in the sample code, this book will guide you to learn independently, especially learning to read the reference guide so that you explore on your own.
 In the sample code, there are few functions that you see apart from `print()`:`createCanvas()`, `background()`, `random()`, `ellipse()`.